Garlicky, lemony, fall-apart lamb, served in tacos with Greek salad.

 5 from 10 reviews

-Fuss-free, juicy and fall-apart Greek slow roasted lamb shoulder is stuffed into flatbreads and served with a Greek-inspired salad and homemade tzatziki.
+In these Greek Slow-roasted Lamb Shoulder Tacos, fuss-free, juicy and fall-apart slow-cooked lamb shoulder is stuffed into tortillas or flatbreads along with a Greek salad and homemade tzatziki.

 • Total Time: 4 hours 10 mins